octimot/StoryToolkitAI/FEATURES.md

 Feel free to be as descriptive as you want in your search, and try to tweak the search terms until you get the results you're looking for.

-More info about the commands you can use in the Advanced Search window can be found with the `[help]` command.
+More info about the commands you can use in the Advanced Search window can be found with the `/help` (or `[help]` in older versions) command.

 _Important Note: **The first time you use this feature**, it will take a bit longer to start the process because the tool needs to download the model file (around 500MB) to your local cache.
 But, after the model is saved on your machine, the search should work almost in real time._

-_About search speed: the search is pretty fast, but it will depend on the size of the files you're searching.
+_About search speed: the search is usually fast, but it will depend on the size of the files you're searching.
 Using a lot of them will make the search slower, so a smaller transform model is recommended (more on that later).
 The first time you open a window and search something, it will take a while to turn the data  into something that the machine understands, but after the first search is completed, all other searches should work fast._